Health Articles

 3. Nourish by WebMD.
 What to know about Omega 3 and fish?
 Annie Stuart. https://www.webmd.com/diet/features/what-to-know-about-omega-3s-and-fish#1 (Accessed on Feb 4, 2021).

-With regards to COVID19, many people have started to consume food which they believe will help with their immune system.
-Citrus fruits, chicken soup, tea with honey, probiotics & prebiotics and many others are among examples of foods that commonly associated with immune booster.
-However, research have shown that the design of our immune system is rather complex and influenced by an ideal balance of many factors, and NOT JUST DIET, and especially not by any one specific food or nutrients.
-However, a balanced diet consisting of a range of vitamins and minerals, combined with healthy lifestyle factors like adequate sleep and exercise and low stress, most effectively primes the body to fight infection and diseases including COVID19!
+With regards to COVID-19, many people have started to consume foods that they believe will help their immune systems.
+Citrus fruits, chicken soup, tea with honey, probiotics and prebiotics, and many others are examples of foods that are commonly associated with immune boosters.
+However, research has shown that the design of our immune system is rather complex and influenced by an ideal balance of many factors, not just diet, and especially not by any one specific food or nutrient.
+However, a balanced diet consisting of a range of vitamins and minerals, combined with healthy lifestyle factors like adequate sleep, exercise, and low stress, most effectively primes the body to fight infections and diseases, including COVID-19!

 What is immunity?

-Immunity is referring to the system in the body which protects body from harm.
-Immune system is a network of intricate stages and pathways in the body, that protects us against these harmful microbes as well as certain diseases.
-It recognized foreign invaders like bacteria, viruses, and parasites thus take immediate action towards it.
-There are two type of immunity in human body: innate immunity and adaptive immunity.
-Innate immunity is referring to body first line defense from pathogens that try to enter body, achieved through protective barriers, such as skin, mucus that traps pathogens, stomach acid that destroys pathogens and enzymes in our sweat and tears that help to create antibacterial compound.
-While adaptive of acquired immunity is a system that learns to recognize a pathogen.
-When a foreign substance enters the body, our body create antibodies which fight the foreign substance, and not only that it also adapts by remembering the foreign substance so that if it enters again, these antibodies will be more efficient and quicker to destroy it.
+Immunity refers to the system in the body that protects the body from harm.
+The immune system is a network of intricate stages and pathways in the body that protects us against these harmful microbes as well as certain diseases.
+It recognised foreign invaders like bacteria, viruses, and parasites and took immediate action against them.
+There are two types of immunity in the human body: innate immunity and adaptive immunity.
+Innate immunity refers to the body's first line of defence from pathogens that try to enter the body, achieved through protective barriers such as skin, mucus that traps pathogens, stomach acid that destroys pathogens, and enzymes in our sweat and tears that help to create antibacterial compounds.
+While adaptive immunity is a system that learns to recognise a pathogen, When a foreign substance enters the body, our body creates antibodies that fight the foreign substance, and not only that, it also adapts by remembering the foreign substance so that if it enters again, these antibodies will be more efficient and quicker to destroy it.

-Well, frankly speaking as mentioned above, not a particular food can prevent individual from getting disease.
-It is through variety, moderate, and balanced diet where individual may achieve diet that will prevent from getting various kind of diseases be it chronic diseases like diabetes and cardiovascular diseases or infectious diseases like COVID19.
-However, certain dietary patterns may better prepare body for microbial attacks and excess inflammation.
-Each stage of the body’s immune response relies on the presence of many micronutrient, such as vitamin C, vitamin D, zinc, selenium, iron, and protein.
-And all these nutrients can be found in variety of foods.
+Well, frankly speaking, as mentioned above, no particular food can prevent an individual from getting disease.
+It is through variety, moderation, and a balanced diet that individuals may achieve a diet that will prevent them from getting various kinds of diseases, be they chronic diseases like diabetes and cardiovascular diseases or infectious diseases like COVID-19.
+However, certain dietary patterns may better prepare the body for microbial attacks and excess inflammation.
+Each stage of the body’s immune response relies on the presence of many micronutrients, such as vitamin C, vitamin D, zinc, selenium, iron, and protein.
+And all these nutrients can be found in a variety of foods.

-Diet that are limited in variety and lower in nutrients, such as processed food can negatively affect a healthy immune system.
-Research also shows that typical western diet, that is high with refined sugar and red meat and low in fruits and vegetables can cause disturbances in healthy intestinal microorganism, resulting in chronic inflammation of the gut, and associated with suppressed immune health.
+Diets that are limited in variety and lower in nutrients, such as processed foods, can negatively affect a healthy immune system.
+Research also shows that a typical western diet that is high in refined sugar and red meat and low in fruits and vegetables can cause disturbances in healthy intestinal microorganisms, resulting in chronic inflammation of the gut and being associated with suppressed immune health.

-1. Eat a balanced diet that is rich with whole fruits (guava, orange, kiwi) vegetables (green leafy vegetables) lean, fresh protein, whole grains, and plenty of water.
+1. Eat a balanced diet that is rich in whole fruits (guava, orange, and kiwi), vegetables (green leafy vegetables), lean, fresh protein, whole grains, and plenty of water.

-2. If a balanced diet is not readily accessible or your lifestyles does not promote healthy eating, consider taking a multivitamin containing nutrient sufficient for everyday use.
-Talk to your healthcare provider for the advice on suitable multivitamin for you.
-You may talk to use as well!
+2. If a balanced diet is not readily accessible or your lifestyle does not promote healthy eating, consider taking a multivitamin containing nutrients sufficient for everyday use.
+Talk to your healthcare provider for advice on a suitable multivitamin for you.
+You may talk to us as well!

-4. Perform regular exercise (30-45 minutes of exercise in most of the days in a week is sufficient).
+4. Perform regular exercise (30–45 minutes of exercise on most days of the week is sufficient).

-5. Aim for 7-9 hours of sleep nightly.
-Try to keep a sleep schedule, waking up and going to bed around the same time each day will help with our body clock (circadian rhythm), having a good circadian rhythm makes it easier for individual to enter deep sleep (a restful sleep).
+5. Aim for 7-9 hours of sleep every night.
+Try to keep a sleep schedule; waking up and going to bed around the same time each day will help with our body clock (circadian rhythm).
+Having a good circadian rhythm makes it easier for individuals to enter deep sleep (restful sleep).

 6. Manage stress.
-This is easier said than done but try to find some healthy strategies in managing your stress, it can be exercise, meditation, journaling, talking to a trusted friend.
-Another tip is to practice regular conscious breathing when feeling of stress/ overwhelm/ anxiety arise.
+This is easier said than done, but try to find some healthy strategies for managing your stress.
+These can be exercise, meditation, journaling, or talking to a trusted friend.
+Another tip is to practise regular conscious breathing when feelings of stress, overwhelm, or anxiety arise.

-7. Wash hands throughout the day especially after touching surfaces, when coming in form outdoors, before and after preparing food, after using the toilet, after coughing or blowing your nose.
+7. Wash hands throughout the day, especially after touching surfaces, when coming in from the outdoors, before and after preparing food, after using the toilet, and after coughing or blowing your nose.

-8. Lastly, practice social distance and wear mask when you are outside.
+8. Lastly, practise social distance and wear a mask when you are outside.

 References